RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 2. The Recipient receives an email and accepts the transfer.
     * The sender also receives an email at this point and can cancel any pending transfers.
 3. Ownership is updated within 24 hours.
-  * The cluster remains in the same AWS account, but belongs to the recipient when using `console.redhat.com`.
+  * The cluster remains in the same AWS account, but is owned by the recipient of the transfer when using `console.redhat.com`.

 It wasn't immediately clear where to find the organization ID and ebs account ID, but after a bit of searching through my HTTP history in Caido, I found the values in the response from `/api/accounts_mgmt/v1/current_account`:

 ![current account](/images/current-account.png)

-## The Vulnerability: Missing Authorization
+# The Vulnerability: Missing Authorization

 The critical flaw lay in the authorization check.
 The API correctly verified that the recipient had the ability to accept a cluster, but it failed to verify if the requester actually owned the cluster they were attempting to transfer.

 This meant that if I knew any cluster UUID and the cluster creator's username, I could send a POST request to the API listing myself as the recipient.
-The API would process the request, and the cluster would appear in my account pending acceptance.
+The API would process the request, and the cluster would appear in my account within 24 hours, pending acceptance.

-## The Attack Chain
+# The Attack Chain

-The exploit evolved from a targeted attack into a mass-compromise vector as I discovered easier ways to gather the necessary targeting information.
+The exploit evolved from a targeted attack into a mass-compromise vector as I discovered easier ways to gather the necessary information.

-### 1. Reconnaissance: Finding Targets
+## Reconnaissance: Finding Targets

 Initially, I believed the attack required knowing the Cluster ID or Subscription ID and the owner's username; both of these could be retrieved as unprivileged users in the same organization, but short of that, guessing these would be difficult.
-However, I discovered a method to retrieve this information without authentication.

-By visiting the cluster's web console settings endpoint (`https://${CONSOLE_DOMAIN}/settings/cluster`), the server returned both the `cluster_uuid` and the owner's email address, without requiring a login.
+After some more digging, I discovered unauthenticated requests to the cluster's web console settings endpoint (`https://${CONSOLE_DOMAIN}/settings/cluster`), returned both the `cluster_uuid` and the owner's email address.

 Furthermore, because ROSA console domains are predictable and utilize SSL certificates, the domains themselves (and thus the targets) are publicly discoverable via Certificate Transparency (CT) logs.